Skip to Main Content

 Bankrate Insight

-When you’re looking for LLC loans, watch out for these red flags.
+When you’re looking for LLC business loans, watch out for these red flags.

 • Upfront application fees.
 Lenders shouldn’t force you to pay a fee just to apply for a loan.
-There’s a good chance the lender will take the money and never give you a loan.
+If it's a scam, the lender will take the money and never give you a loan.

 • Early repayment fees.
 Some lenders charge this fee if you pay the loan off ahead of schedule.
 Try to avoid this fee so you don’t get punished for good financial practice.